ArBridgeman/aurorianclouds/sous_chef/README.md

 * https://developers.google.com/gmail/api/reference/rest/v1/users.messages/send

 #### Todoist
-Create a `todoist_token.txt` file in the sub-directory sous_chef.
+Create a `todoist_token.txt` file in the subdirectory sous_chef/tokens.
 Copy in your Todoist API token, which is found in the web app at `Settings -> Integrations -> API token`.

 **IMPORTANT**: if there are persistent problems when syncing to/from the Todoist API,